 The IYNF team is expanding.
-In the beginning of February, Francesco Mangiarini and Marica Farini, ESC volunteers joined our team.
+In the beginning of February, Francesco Mangiarini and Marica Farini, European Solidarity Corps volunteers joined our team.
 Our volunteers from Italy will work on Volunteering for a Community Empowerment project for a year with us and we are expecting more energy, creativity and ideas.
 Welcome and good luck!

 If you are also interested in what they had done before coming to the IYNF, and what are their expectations towards this year, you can read more in their own language below: